Mark Appel has long been accustomed to crowds brought about through his sublime athletic talents.

 So when he was welcomed into Cemo Auditorium to meet the St. Thomas chapter of Fellowship of Christian Athletes, Appel brought a ninth inning, bases loaded, 3-2 pitch-type intent, a delivery as clear and direct as if the World Series outcome was at stake.

 “I pray these students will evaluate their relationships with God,” Appel says.
 “That’s the foundation – understanding who He is and His role in our lives.
 My faith is the most important aspect of my life, allows me to have the proper perspective.
 For so many in our society, their professional careers are their identity.
 It’s driven through money, power, and prestige.
-A consistent theme in scripture is that God is calling us to an identity of His children, to understand first and foremost that we are members of His family, and that should influence every aspect of our lives.”
+A consistent theme in scripture is that God is calling us to an identity of His children, to understand first and foremost that we are members of His family.”

 Appel grew up in Houston harboring the boyhood big diamond dreams as early as Post Oak Little League.
 His father’s career as an attorney with Chevron demanded to relocate the family to Danville, California when Mark was 12 years old and he soon became a pitching whiz kid at Monte Vista High School (hence his affinity for the Oakland Athletics).